-While Zomato has issued an apology for the statement, this is not the first instance in the recent years that the contention over Hindi’s status has made the headlines.
+While Devgn later said, "We respect all languages and we expect everyone to respect our language as well," this is not the first instance in the recent years that the contention over Hindi’s status has made the headlines.

 The horn of a ‘national language’ has been tooted in Hindi for long now.